Resource Modeling

 NIWE Groundtruth Data

-Ground-based observation datasets from NIWE Solar Radiation Resource Assessment are used for to determine more accurate solar irradiance values
+The ground-based observation datasets provided by NIWE Solar Radiation Resource Assessment are utilized to enhance the accuracy of solar irradiance values.

 Our modeling techniques

-We work with a hybrid model integrating satellite and ground-based station observations.
-We also use advanced machine learning models to determine accurate irradiance values through the use of ERA5 data and ground-based observation data sets.
+We utilize a hybrid model that integrates satellite and ground-based station observations and employs advanced machine learning models to determine precise irradiance values by leveraging ERA5 data and ground-based observation datasets.

 Kriging